ljdursi/computecanadian/discussion-paper/04_principles.md

 research, often to the level of authorship, and manifestly enable research that would have happened more slowly or not at all.
-In the 2013 Compute Canada survey of institutional and regional staff, this level of participation was mentioned often as a desire technical experts.
+In the 2013 Compute Canada survey of institutional and regional staff, this level of participation was mentioned often as a desire technical experts, with SHARCNETs dedicated programmer time mentioned positively.
+Compute Canada currently has approximately 60 Ph.D.-level staff and 30 with other advanced degrees; it is critical that the federation makes as much use of this skill and expertise to provide researchers the most important added support, and retains these experts by providing meaningful opportunities to contribute to research.
 In the Prologue, staff play several well-defined roles in Shannon’s project.

-SHARCNET has long offered dedicated programmer time, one type of such services, and it has been quite successful and indeed very popular with both researchers and staff.
-Such efforts have not yet been trialled nationally.

 National
 --------

-Any conversation about Compute Canada must have as a starting point that Canadian researchers merit having access to a national portfolio of resources, and that their location in the country cannot matter for the type and level of services received.
+Any conversation about Compute Canada must have as a starting point that Canadian researchers merit having access to a national portfolio of resources, and that their location in the country should not matter for the type and level of services received.

 **Proposal: The platform must be available to the entire Canadian research community, with specific efforts to efficiently assemble the